Billy Childish: Background

-Billy Childish was born, lives and works in Chatham, Kent, England.
+Billy Childish was born, lives, and works in Chatham, Kent.
 He has described his father, John Hamper, as a "complex, sociopathic narcissist": Hamper was jailed during Childish's teenage years for drug smuggling.
-Although he had an early and close association with many of the artists who became known as "YBA" artists he has resolutely asserted his independent status.
+Although he had an early and close association with many of the artists who became known as "YBA" artists, he has resolutely asserted his independent status.
 He was sexually abused when he was aged nine by a male family friend: "We were on holiday.
 I had to share a bed with him.
 It happened for several nights, then I refused to go near him.
 I didn't tell anyone".

 He left secondary school at 16, an undiagnosed dyslexic.
 Refused an interview at the local art college, he entered Chatham Dockyard, Kent, as an apprentice stonemason.
 During the next six months (the artist’s only prolonged period of conventional employment), he produced some 600 drawings in "the tea huts of hell".
-On the basis of this work he was accepted into Saint Martin's School of Art, where he was friends with the artist Peter Doig, to study painting.
+On the basis of this work, he was accepted into Saint Martin's School of Art, where he was friends with the artist Peter Doig, to study painting.
 However, his acceptance was short-lived and he was expelled in 1982 before completing the course.
 He then lived on the dole for 15 years.
-In 2006 Childish turned down the offer to appear on Channel 4's Celebrity Big Brother.
+In 2006, Childish turned down the offer to appear on Channel 4's Celebrity Big Brother.
 Childish has practised yoga and meditation since the early 1990s.